 How do small businesses benefit from having a website?

 Small business websites can serve a variety of functions, depending on the purpose of the business and how much they are willing to invest in their online presence.
-The most common uses of a website for small businesses
+The most common uses of a website for small businesses are:

 An online brochure to inform potential customers about your business and what you offer